pagestudiocms/support-docs/source/general/blocks.md

 ======

 **What are blocks?**
 In the PageStudio ecosystem **blocks** are a type of plugin.
-They are components of the [visual editor](http://#) which when dragged unto the [Visual Editor](http://) renders HTML content.
+They are components of the [Visual Editor](http://) which renders HTML content.
 They can be rearranged and combined with other blocks on a page to create a custom layout.
 Each block is designed to add different types of content to most areas of your site, including:

 * Regular pages
 * Blog posts